Review by Ian Keogh

 McLeod is impressive.
 The script may have required giant pigs on tank tracks or a horse with human features, but his designs are belters, the latter complete with one of those Hulk Hogan style bald on top, yet long on the sides hairdos.
 His cartooning is loose, with barely a straight line to be found in the entire book, resulting in a sense of everyone in motion, and it’s given an animated gloss by the bright colours he and assistant Becka Kinzie employ.

-Kaptara, named after the planet Keith lands on, is going to have to move forward and add some depth if its to live up to back cover promotional quotes.
+Kaptara, named after the planet Keith lands on, and had it continued some depth would have been required to live up to back cover promotional quotes.
+As it turns out, Fear Not, Tiny Alien was all there is.